 Mandatory online course covering university policy on sexual misconduct, affirmative consent, and campus resources for support and reporting as well as policy on protected class discrimination and harassment.
-In-person and virtual workshops are available and language interpretation is provided for those who need to complete the training in their native language.
+Inperson and virtual workshops are available and language interpretation is provided for those who need to complete the training in their native language.

-For more information or to request a program from OIEC, contact Teresa Wroe, 303-735-7518, or by email at Teresa.Wroe@Colorado.edu.
+For more information or to request a program from OIEC, contact Teresa Wroe, (303)-735-7518, or by email at Teresa.Wroe@Colorado.EDU or OIECTraining@Colorado.EDU.